DaiSugi01/Queens-game/README.md

 ## Back-end

 This app includes many reactive scenes.
-For instance, when user decides the max number players, it will auto disable the positive button.
-For another example after countdown, the app will show different view on it.
+For instance, when the number of players reaches the maximum, it will auto-disable the plus button.
+For another example, after a countdown, the app will show a different view on the screen.

-To realize theses features, we adopted View model (MVVM) pattern, and reactive frame work which is RxSwift.
+Therefore, we adopted a view model (MVVM) pattern and reactive framework which is RxSwift.

 ### Disabling button depends on user action

+We added a feature that a user can choose how many players join the game.
+Following the original King's game spec, we wanted to set the maximum and the minimum number of players.

 <div align="center">
 <img src="https://raw.githubusercontent.com/cookie777/images/main/works/2021-05-Queens-Game/animation-num-of-players.webp" alt="#plyaers" width=240 />
 </div>

+So we needed features like as follows,
+- When a user tap plus or minus button, it'll also reflect the label soon
+- When the number of players (#player) reaches max or min, don't let the user tap anymore

+This was the exact opportunity to adopt RXswift.
+We made each button, label, and variable for #player reactive as reactive relation.
+- When a plus or minus button is tapped, we bind it to #player
+- When #player changes, it emits its value and the label subscribes to it.
+- When #player reaches max or min, we bind it as boolean to button's enable

 ```swift
 // View model